The Crimson and the Black (Hidden Empire Book 2)

 His laughter annoyed her a bit.
 “I can’t think of a creature that has wings like those of a bat.
 Unless you mean a flying fox.”

 “I’m not a flying fox.
 Nor am I a bird, or a bee, or even a flying fish.”
 His voice lowered until only a vampire could have heard it under the music.
 “Try again.”

-She bit her lip, desire tempered now with shock.
+She bit her lip, desire tempered now with astonishment.
 “I thought your kind were extinct.”

 The amusement vanished from his eyes, and he shook his head soberly.
 “Hunted almost to extinction, aye, but some survived.
 In my case, no one ever expected to look for a dragon in Scotland.”

 After a life as long as hers, she didn’t think that anything could surprise her anymore.
-Clearly she had been wrong.
-“What in the world is a dragon shifter doing in London?”
+Clearly, she had been wrong.
+“What in the world are you doing in London?”